 Mass incarceration isn’t just an unfortunate social phenomenon—it’s an economic giant.
-Billions of dollars are flooding the industry every year, and Vox uses this graphic, and data from the Prison Policy Initiative, to take you step-by-step through the money flow.
+Billions of dollars are flooding the industry every year, and Vox uses this graphic, from the Prison Policy Initiative, to take you step-by-step through the money flow.

 “An Unequal Justice” – The Washington Post

 Being black in the U.S. often means you’re at a disadvantage, as numerous studies have shown.
 This article and bar chart sums up some of the evidence, showing that justice eludes even black homicide victims.
 Arrests are made at a much higher rate for white homicide victims, despite the fact that black people are the demographic most affected by murder.